William Fox Elementary students to go virtual after overnight fire rips through school

 “At this time there is no indication of a cause,” the spokesperson said.

+“There was a fire alarm here or an alarm here that went off and we are not certain if it was a motion detector,” Chief Carter said. " We are still investigating and we’re still trying to get the bottom of that but fire crews did respond and did gain access to the building and did search the building.”

 Crews were then dispatched back to the school around 10:35 p.m. for the report of a building fire.
-The cause and origin of the fire remains under investigation.
+The cause and origin of the fire remain under investigation.

 Throughout much of Saturday morning, crews were on scene monitoring hotspots to ensure the fire didn’t reignite.
 Many families also came down to the scene to see the damage during daylight hours.